ericwastaken/macbook-battery-manager-wemo/README.md

 ## Disclaimer

 I AM NOT A BATTERY EXPERT.
-THIS UTILITY MIGHT DAMAGE YOUR MACBOOK BATTERY.
-USE THIS SETUP AT YOUR OWN RISK.
+IF DONE INCORRECTLY, SWITCHING POWER ON/OFF YOUR MACBOOK CHARGER EXCESSIVELY COULD SHORTEN YOUR MACBOOK'S BATTERY LIFE, EVEN DAMAGE IT.
+USE THIS UTILITY AND SETUP AT YOUR OWN RISK AFTER YOU'VE FULLY UNDERSTOOD ITS PURPOSE!

 ## Summary